transkatgirl/Tapestry-Loom/README.md

 - Flexible LLM API client
 	- Support for completions with multiple different models at a time
 	- Support for custom JSON/headers, similar to [loomsidian](https://github.com/cosmicoptima/loom)

+Note: In order to create a good interface, deciding what not to include is just as important as deciding what to include.
+Some approaches to interacting with base models (such as [minihf](https://github.com/JD-P/minihf) and [Loom Engine](https://github.com/arcreflex/loom-engine)) are fundamentally incompatible with the paradigm that Tapestry Loom adopts; Tapestry Loom is opinionated because it *has to be* in order to deliver a cohesive user experience.

 -->